kingkiller39/HollowKnightRandomizerTracker2.8/README.md

 # HollowKnightRandomizerTracker

 This is the UI side of a tracker for items in Hollow Knight as an overlay in OBS.
-You'll need to install this for it to work: https://drive.google.com/open?id=0B1-JBoX3q-gVal9SQUh5dEJVTFU
+You'll need to install this for it to work: https://drive.google.com/open?id=0B1-JBoX3q-gVal9SQUh5dEJVTFU.
+Big Thanks to @KDT for getting the Game Side working to get this data out.
+This wouldn't work at all without it.  (and of course to Team Cherry for an amazing game)

 # Setup